What Is Rough-Cut Capacity Planning?

 The complex amount of information required for conducting an RCCP creates many challenges.
 Keep in mind the following limitations during planning:

-• Accurate calculations: RCCP comprises a series of interlocking computations, so any errors can break down the entire process.
+Accurate calculations: RCCP comprises a series of interlocking computations so that any errors can break down the entire process.
 Maintain your data and analytics in a central location to avoid this calculation pitfall.

 Example of Conducting RCCP